The author is a great enthusiast of swimming and his passion has driven him to explore many such places in the city.

-This is a simple code for the program to estimate value of e and e^x (e power x) using factorials.
+This is a simple code for the program to estimate the value of e and e^x (e power x) using factorials.
 It is coded by building on three different programs.

 - The first part finds the factorial of a given number.